 Bone Grafts & Dental Implants

-If you are generally healthy and lose a tooth to trauma, infection, periodontal disease or something else, your dentist may recommend a dental implant to replace the lost tooth.
+If you find yourself losing a tooth due to trauma, infection, periodontal disease, or something else, your dentist may recommend that you get a dental implant to replace the lost tooth.

 This artificial tooth root will be surgically placed in your jawbone so a tooth replacement such as a crown or bridge can be attached.
-Once the procedure is complete, your implant will look and feel similar to your natural teeth.
+Following the procedure, your implant will look and feel similar to your natural teeth.

 The Dental Implant Procedure

-Dentists typically perform the dental implant procedure in stages, the first of which is extracting the damaged tooth before preparing the jawbone for surgery.
-If you require a bone graft, the dentist will add tissue to your jawbone to strengthen it, and restore areas where the bone has deteriorated.
+Dentists typically perform the dental implant procedure in stages.
+The first step involves extracting the damaged tooth before preparing the jawbone for surgery.
+If you require a bone graft, the dentist will add tissue to your jawbone to strengthen it and restore areas where the bone has deteriorated.
 A bone graft can also restore proper contour to the facial area.